 Where I have been around the World

 Everyone would always tell us “you must be so extremely relaxed and carefree”.
 However, long term traveling is not relaxation & should not to be confused with vacationing.
 I mean yes, we strategically allocated time to relax on our route: we posted up in Sri Lanka for a week and turned off all technology to zen out by the beach and decompress after our previous overwhelmingly awesome weeks in Nepal and India.
+We also spent new years with our family in relaxing in Bali.
 You have to plan for relaxation to recover from all the chaos.

 When you travel long term you have to think carefully about every single thing you do, say, eat, or drink.
 If you read my Machu Picchu instagram post here, before we got to that starry-eyed view we went through so many obstacles that tested us on so many levels.
 However, Machu Picchu needs to be at the top of your #bucketlist despite the obstacles — I will tell you why once I finish journaling our full experience in Peru.
 As a sneak peek, here is me sucking my daily oxygen canister…